-Most of the actions undertaken by producers were shared by both manufacturers and non-manufacturers.
-Even if the distinction between non-manufacturers, namely those who have control over product characteristics and those who don't, could not be made during the analysis, actions very often involve suppliers upstream in the chain.
+Most of the actions undertaken by producers were shared by both manufacturers and nonmanufacturers.
+Even if, once again, the distinction between non-manufacturers, namely those who do have control over product characteristics and those who don't, could not be made during the analysis, actions very often involve suppliers upstream in the chain.
+The Household sector is also affected by the AGEC law, which requires the largest marketers to display a recyclability statement ("mostly recyclable" or no statement at all).
+This may encourage producers to position themselves on these questions.
+Some manufacturers choose to go one step further and calculate not just a label but a more precise recyclability rate, in line with their ecodesign approach.
+In this case, the calculation methodology is not often explained, despite a few references to the use of the REEECYC'LAB tool developed by ecosystem.